ef4ort/ef4ort/README.md

 - 👋 Hi, I’m @ef4ort
-- 👀 I’m interested in educative alliances
+- 👀 I’m interested in educative and cooperative alliances
-- 🌱 I’m currently learning to trade
+- 🌱 I’m currently learning to trade crypto
-- 💞️ I’m looking to collaborate on crypto oppotunities
+- 💞️ I’m looking to collaborate on crypto news and opportunities
 - 📫 How to reach me best via twiiter @ef4ort

 <!---